 What is The Orlando Fringe Winter Mini-Fest?

-A 4-day arts festival that presents a hand-picked selection of audience favorites from the 2017 Orlando International Fringe Theatre Festival and beyond.
-The 2018 Winter Mini-Fest is coming in January!
+A 5-day arts festival that presents a hand-picked selection of award-winning or fan favorites from past Orlando International Fringe Theatre Festival and new works hand-selected from other Fringe Festivals around the world.
+The 2018 Winter Mini-Fest takes place January 3-7th.

 What is The Fringe Mission?

 The mission of the Orlando Fringe is to provide an accessible, affordable outlet that draws diverse elements of the community together and inspires creative excellence through the arts.